 School districts may also establish property tax rates to fund desegregation programs and other miscellaneous costs authorized in A.R.S. § 15-910.
-These rates do not require voter approval and are funded with primary, rather than secondary, property taxes.
+These rates do not require voter approval and are mainly funded with primary, rather than secondary, property taxes.
+The Arizona Supreme Court has ruled that the funding for desegregation program must be financed with secondary property taxes.
+Such programs are therefore ineligible for reimbursement from the Additional State Aid program established in A.R.S. § 15-972E for school districts with primary property tax rates that exceed the constitutional 1% cap.
+Unlike secondary taxes levied for bonds and overrides, desegregation levies do not require voter approval.